Menu

 npx -y snipara-companion@latest doctor

-standard runs a context query and automatically executes a recommended structural tool when Snipara returns one. auto remains a compatibility alias for STANDARD behavior. full adds durable memory bootstrap, optional session carryover, shared context, a visible phase plan, and phase commits.
+standard runs a context query and automatically executes a recommended structural tool when Snipara returns one. auto resolves the task intent to an effective lite, standard, full, or orchestrate mode; it is not a compatibility alias for STANDARD. full adds durable memory bootstrap, optional session carryover, shared context, execution-memory continuity, a visible phase plan, and phase commits.
+When phase ids must stay stable, keep the machine plan in JSON even if you also keep a Markdown plan for humans.

 For FULL, orchestrated, or execution-heavy tasks, companion prints Snipara Sandbox and orchestrator hints when local validation or production gates would help.
 Use --no-runtime-hint for scripted output, and use snipara-companion doctor to check Snipara auth, Sandbox CLI availability, Sandbox MCP wiring, provider keys, Docker, and optional orchestrator availability.